Pixadus/pixadus.github.io/ship/src/entries/mold.md

-# Mold & Mildew
+# 9/24/24 - Mold

-Mold and mildew have been on my mind lately.
+> “...to the last I grapple with thee; from hell's heart I stab at thee; for hate's sake I spit my last breath at thee.”
+>
+> **Herman Melville, "Moby Dick"**

 When I first bought Andromeda a few months ago, the previous owner mentioned she'd been sitting in her berth for a year without interacting with her much.
-I, being inexperienced, didn't think much of it at the time.
-Unfortunately, a year in a berth in the PNW with no ventilation means something that's a bogeyman to most sailors: *mold*.
+I,  being *utterly* inexperienced, didn't think much of it at the time.
+Unfortunately, it turns out that a year in a berth in the PNW with no ventilation means something that's a bogeyman to most sailors: *mold*.

 ![](images/mold-mildew.png)